 Click the Import employees button on the right to start the import process.
 You have the option to either wait for the process to complete or to receive a notification email when it is finished.

 Once the import is complete the user initiating this will receive an email including the number of successfully imported employees as well as the number of the ones that failed to be imported.

 If not all employees were imported, you will see a link to download a CSV file that will only contain rows with errors to review, fix and re-upload.

-When importing employees using a CSV file you must stick to the specific formats that Workable can recognize.
-Download this example import template and modify it to ensure that you don’t encounter any issues when importing your employees.
+When importing employees using a CSV file, you must stick to the specific formats that Workable can recognize.
+Download this example import template and modify it to ensure you don’t encounter any issues when importing your employees.